 There are no provisions for granting "extensions" of the filing deadlines.
-If a candidate, officeholder, or committee is required to file a statement with MCE and has failed to do so by the deadline, MCE or the FPPC may provide written notice that the statement must be filed within 10 days (5 days for 2nd Pre-Election Statement) noting that a fine of may be levied
+If a candidate, officeholder, or committee is required to file a statement with MCE and has failed to do so by the deadline, MCE may provide written notice that the statement must be filed within 10 days (5 days for 2nd Pre-Election Statement) noting that a fine of \$10 per day beginning the day after the filing deadline until the date the statement is filed will be assessed unless waived by the elections official.
+The maximum penalty is \$100 or the total amount of contributions received or the total amount of expenditures made (whichever is greater) during the period covered by the late statement.

 Fines may not be waived if a statement is not filed within 10 days after specific notice is sent by the elections official (or 5 days for 2nd Pre-Election Statements).
-Failure to file a statement after appropriate notice will be referred to enforcement officials and can result in substantial criminal, civil and administrative penalties.
+Failure to file a statement after appropriate notice will be referred to enforcement official and can result in substantial criminal, civil and administrative penalties.